 The South Australian Government's Mineral Resources Division has adopted recognised national regulatory principles and approaches including engagement and accountability.
 These are summarised in Regulating mineral exploration and mining in South Australia: Setting the framework for best practice regulation (PDF 550 KB)

 Public consultation underpins these principles and approaches.

 For individual mining proposals it is recognised that:

-• Communities have a wealth of knowledge about their local environment that may not be available to the proponent or DSD's Mineral Resources Division through formal records.
+- Communities have a wealth of knowledge about their local environment that may not be available to the proponent or the Mineral Resources Division through formal records.

-For new lease or licence applications Section 35A(1) or 53(2) of the Mining Act 1971 requires the Minister for Mineral Resources Development to publish a notice in a newspaper inviting the public to make written submissions concerning the proposal.
+For new lease or licence applications Section 35A(1) or 53(2) of the Mining Act 1971 requires the Minister for Energy and Mining to publish a notice in a newspaper inviting the public to make written submissions concerning the proposal.

 The application is always advertised in The Advertiser and the Government Gazette.
 Local newspapers are also used in some cases.

 The lease or licence application must also be directly circulated to the local council and the landowner of the site (Section 35A(1a) and (2) or 53(4) of the Mining Act 1971).

 The usual time period for consultation is 4 weeks, but this may be increased for projects which are: